aneurokumar/website/website/quartz-website-project-notes.md

 ```

 ### added last-modified to content, changed identifiers, coerceDate to handle DD-MM-YYYY format
 I wanted to use my yaml `last-modified` to show the last time I interacted with the note.
-I realized some of my notes were in the wrong format (DD-MM-YYYY), so I updated my Linter plugin to now update them in YYYY-MM-DD format.
-I changed the coerceDate function to handle any DD-MM-YYYY dates while I make the changes.
+I realized some of my notes were in the wrong format (DD-MM-YYYY), so I updated my Linter plugin to now update them in YYYY-MM-DD format. [[./updating date format for files in javascript|I changed the coerceDate function to handle any DD-MM-YYYY dates while I make the changes.]]

 **added "modified" component w/custom naming**
 ```